Rangers vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 17 doubles, eight home runs, 31 walks and 34 RBI (63 total hits).
+- Torkelson has 64 hits with 17 doubles, nine home runs, 31 walks and 35 RBI.
 He's also stolen two bases.

 Torkelson Recent Games